ltatzel/PyTorchHessianFree/README.md

   features the termination criterion presented in [1, Section 4.4] via the argument `martens_conv_crit`.

-  It also offers ways to deal with non-positive directional curvature
-  $p_i^\top A p_i \leq 0$ (note that this is a violation of the assumption that
-  $A$ is positive definite) via the `nonpos_curv_option`-argument to the `postprocess_pAp` function.
-For example, it allows using the absolute value of the directional curvature - this idea is discussed in detail in [4].

-  As suggested in [1, Section 4.5], we use the cg- "solution" from the last step as a starting point for the next one.
+  As suggested in [1, Section 4.5], we use the cg-"solution" from the last step as a starting point for the next one.
 Via the argument `cg_decay_x0` to the optimizer's constructor, this initial search direction can be scaled by a constant.
 The default is `0.95` as in [2, Section 10].